Fecal Incontinence

 Surgery

-Surgery may be an option for people whose fecal incontinence tadalafil overnight delivery canada is caused by injury to the pelvic floor, anal canal, or anal sphincter.
+Surgery may be an option for people whose fecal incontinence is caused by injury to the pelvic floor, anal canal, or anal sphincter.
 Various procedures can be done, from simple ones like repairing damaged areas, to complex ones like attaching an artificial anal sphincter or replacing anal muscle with muscle from the leg or forearm.
 People who have severe fecal incontinence that doesn’t respond to other treatments may decide to have a colostomy, which involves removing a portion of the bowel.
 The remaining part is then either attached to the anus if it still works properly, or to a hole in the abdomen called a stoma, through which stool leaves the body and is collected in a pouch.

 What To Do About Anal Discomfort |